 |Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

 The main naval and military presence in the Far East was in Singapore.
 Hong Kong was seen as an isolated outpost and a strategic liability.
 Churchill knew it could not be defended.
 It was too close to Japanese aircraft bases in Formosa and Southern China, and the Japanese had several divisions across the border in southern China.
 This explains the weakness of the Royal Navy and RAF in Hong Kong in the lead up to war.
-On the day war started, 8th December, 1941, Thracian, which had been converted into a minelayer role by clearing its rear gun and adding minelaying racks to its stern-quarters, was laying mines in Port Shelter guarded by Thanet.
-Scout was in dry-dock at Tai Koo having its bottom plates cleaned.
+On the day war started, 8 December, 1941, Thracian, which had been converted into a minelayer role by clearing its rear gun and adding minelaying racks to its stern-quarters, was laying mines in Port Shelter guarded by Thanet.
+HMS Scout was in dry-dock at Tai Koo having its bottom plates cleaned.
 HMS Moth and HMAPV Margaret were in dry-dock at the RN dockyard.
-These two vessels never got out of dock, and were later scuttled in the flooded dry dock, and played no part in the battle.
+These two vessels never got out of dock, and were later scuttled in the flooded dock, and played no part in the battle.

-After nightfall on Monday 8th December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
+After nightfall on Monday 8 December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
 Since Lt-Cdr Davies on Thanet was more senior than Lt-Cdr Lambton on Scout, Thanet took the lead as senior ship.
-Whilst on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and then Singapore.
+While on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and Singapore.
 Ulysses had sent a distress signal after being bombed and strafed by Japanese aircraft on Monday.
 She was undamaged and changed course for Singapore.
 She arrived safely in Singapore, but was sunk by a U-boat off the Carolinas while on passage to UK.

 SS Ulysses - the story of a shipbattleforhongkong.blogspot.com

 The two destroyers were involved initially in escort work around the Straits of Singapore.
 On Christmas Day Thanet was sent out on an SOS mission to pick up the crew of a Catalina flying boat that had been shot down by Japanese AA fire.
 The crew were picked up by a Dutch submarine before Thanet arrived.
-On 26th January 1942, a Japanese troop convoy was reported to be approaching Endau, on the southeast coast of Malaya, north of the town of Mersing, and by leap-frogging down the coast by use of troop landings, the Japanese Army were outflanking the British and getting closer to Singapore.
+On 26 January 1942, a Japanese troop convoy was reported approaching Endau, on the southeast coast of Malaya, north of the town of Mersing, and by leap-frogging down the coast by use of troop landings, the Japanese Army were outflanking the British and getting closer to Singapore.

 |Map showing location of Endau relative to Singapore|

 After the order was given to abandon ship, there was enough time for most of Thanet's crew to get off the ship and into the water.
-Many were able to get aboard the Carley floats, others hanging on to anything that could float, they started paddling, and pushing their rafts towards the Malayan coast.
+Many were able to get aboard the Carley floats, others hanging on to floating debris, they started paddling, and pushing their rafts towards the East Malayan coast.
 Reports suggest that the Shirayuki picked up thirty-one of Thanet's crew members.
 They were landed at Endau and handed over to the Japanese Army.
 None of these men were seen again and it is assumed they were all executed by the Japanese possibly as an act of retaliation for Japanese losses in an ambush carried out by Australian troops.
 One of the Thanet officers, Sub-Lt R.H.
 Danger, the ship's Torpedo Officer, remained on Shirayuki, it is not clear why; perhaps he was wounded, perhaps they wanted to interrogate him as to presence of minefields.
 He was later interned in Indochina, and he survived the war.